Key Takeaways:

 What constitutes IP violation?

 Using someone else’s intellectual property in a way that is not authorised by law can be considered an IP violation.
-The specific details will depend on the type of intellectual property involved (copyright, trademark, patent, or trade secret) and how it is being used.
+The specific details will depend on the type of intellectual property involved (copyright, licensed trademark, patent, or trade secret) and how it is being used.

 Ready to Secure Your Online Presence?